Rickaym/discord-ext-i18n/README.md

 @bot.command(name="hi")
 async def greet(ctx):
-    # This will be translated in the backend.
+    # This will be translated before sent if necessary
     await ctx.reply("Hey!!")